Irtiza1919/Irtiza1919/README.md

 - 👋 Hi, I’m @Irtiza1919
-- 👀 I’m interested in Programming
+- 👀 I’m interested in Cybersecurity and Programming
+- working on CompTIA Security+ Certification
 - 🌱 I’m currently learning Java sever-seide development
 - 💞️ I’m looking to collaborate on a dynamic software development team
 - 📫 How to reach me: irtiza1919@gmail.com